printezisn/printezisn.github.io/src/data/posts/how-to-animate-to-height-auto.md

 }
 ```

-If you check this <a href="https://codepen.io/Nikos-Printezis/pen/PoMPzJd" target="_blank" rel="noreferrer">codepen</a> you'll notice that the transition works like a charm.
+If you check this <a href="https://codepen.io/Nikos-Printezis/pen/PoMPzJd" target="_blank" rel="nofollow noreferrer">codepen</a> you'll notice that the transition works like a charm.
 Everything looks fantastic except one thing.
-At the time of writing, `interpolate-size` is only supported by Chrome (<a href="https://caniuse.com/?search=interpolate-size" target="_blank" rel="noreferrer">caniuse</a>).
+At the time of writing, `interpolate-size` is only supported by Chrome (<a href="https://caniuse.com/?search=interpolate-size" target="_blank" rel="nofollow noreferrer">caniuse</a>).

 ### 2. Using the calc-size CSS function